Brightblu2020/docs.brightblu/JoltBusinessCommunicationController.md

 Feel free to contact us at in.support@brightblu.com for any queries or support.

-## Current Production release: 4.0.038
+## Current Production release: 4.0.043

+# Firmware Version: 4.0.043

+Release Date: 4/1/2025

+Release Notes:

+- Added Support for Reservation
+- Added Support for BLE OTA without SD Card
+- Updated Libraries

 # Firmware Version: 4.0.038